gnowland/wp-jet-fuel/README.md

 At its core, this plugin merely facilitates the addition of extended functionality to a WordPress website: Custom Post Types, Meta Fields, Widgets, Taxonomies, Shortcodes, Admin Modifications, etc.

-*Why a functionality plugin, you ask?* Think of it this way: instead of tying site architecture and management code to a particular Theme (via `functions.php`), a much more sustainable method is to use what's commonly refered to as a "functionality plugin".
-This seperates *form* (frontend layout) from *function* (administration), allowing you to retain functionality modifications across theme installations!
+*Why a functionality plugin, you ask?* Think of it this way: instead of tying site architecture and management code to a particular Theme (via `functions.php`), a much more sustainable method is to use what's commonly referred to as a "functionality plugin".
+This separates *form* (frontend layout) from *function* (administration), allowing you to retain functionality modifications across theme installations!

-Here's what some intellegent people say on the subject:
+Here's what some intelligent people say on the subject:
 > "We recommend that you always put custom post types in a plugin rather than a theme.
 This ensures that the user’s content is portable whenever they change their website’s design." &mdash; _[Wordpress.org Plugin Handbook](https://developer.wordpress.org/plugins/custom-post-types-and-taxonomies/registering-custom-post-types/)_

 > See also: _[Why Custom Post Types Belong in Plugins](http://justintadlock.com/archives/2013/09/14/why-custom-post-types-belong-in-plugins)_ and _[How to Create Your Own WordPress Functionality Plugin](http://wpcandy.com/teaches/how-to-create-a-functionality-plugin)_ for more supporting evidence behind adding additional site functionality via a plugin instead of a theme's `functions.php` file.